Candidate for Mayor - City of North Salt Lake

 Father, Husband, Councilman

-I am Brian Horrocks, and I am running for re-election to the North Salt Lake City Council to continue the vision I embraced when originally elected.
+I am Brian Horrocks, and I am running for Mayor of the City of North Salt Lake to continue the vision I embraced when originally elected to the City Council.
 NSL has experienced tremendous growth and positive changes, and I believe our best years are ahead of us.

-For North Salt Lake, I have served as the Chairman of the Planning Commission prior to the City Council, Mayor Pro Tem, and also served as Chairman of the board of the Davis Mosquito Abatement Association and as a delegate to the county and state Republican conventions.
+For North Salt Lake, I have served as the Chairman of the Planning Commission prior to the City Council, Mayor Pro Tem, and also served as Chairman of the Davis Mosquito Abatement Association and as a delegate to the county and state Republican conventions.
 I am a fiscal conservative and am focused on responsible utilization of our tax dollars.
 I try to balance the rights of property owners with the desires of the surrounding citizenry.
-I am committed to representing each of you to the best of my ability.
-Thank you for your support.
+I am committed to representing each of you to the best of my ability, and I thank you for your support.

 While serving on the city's planning commission and city council, we instrumented the development and implementation of the Foxboro Community.
 This vibrant development transformed our City, adding hundreds of wonderful families and many economically viable businesses along the Redwood Road corridor.

 We embarked on an ambitious plan to increase the number and quality of our parks.
-This resulted in the creation of Wild Rose, Tunnel Springs, Springhill Geologic, Legacy Regional Park and Splash Pad, Veterans Memorial Amphitheater at City Hall, Foxboro South, Legacy Trail and Stone Parks.
+This resulted in the creation of Wild Rose Trailhead, Tunnel Springs, Springhill Geologic, Legacy Regional Park and Splash Pad, Veterans Memorial Amphitheater at City Hall, Foxboro South, Legacy Trail and Stone Parks.
+Deer Hollow Park has been renovated, and exciting upgrades are planned for Hatch Park and the Foxboro Wetlands area.

-We have completed several water projects, adding new storage tanks and secondary water systems to several parts of the City.
+We have completed several water projects, adding new storage tanks and secondary water systems to several parts of the City, including Eaglewood Golf course and surrounding areas.
 A shift in water rates improved our bond rating saving thousands on interest expenses for those projects.
 The police department was expanded by nine officers so that all shifts could be adequately covered.
 Two new fire stations were built in the City.
-A comprehensive road study will address the maintenance needs throughout the City.
+A comprehensive road study was performed to address the maintenance needs throughout the City.

 Goals and Objectives